fontforge/fontforge.github.io/README.md

 Files of interest
 -------------------

-- `meta/TODO.md`
+- `meta/TODO.md` has a list of TO DO items, for quick updating while the site is under active initial development.
+In the future, GitHub issues may be used.

 How to build the site
 -------------------

 This site uses (Jeykll)[https://github.com/mojombo/jekyll/wiki/Usage]

+You can install Jekyll with `gem`:

+    sudo gem install jekyll;

+then you can edit files and browse http://localhost:4000/en-US/ to see the site as it will appear on fontforge.github.com after processing by Jekyll:

+    jekyll --server

 Each page is in MarkDown format, with a `.md` file extension.
 These files are converted into corresponding .html files by Jekyll when they start with these lines:

 ```
     ---